f-roof/.github/profile/README.md

 - Protect the house from rain and snow.
 - Provide solar energy to the house.
-- Provide food to the house's inhabitants.
+- Provide food (vegetables) for the house's inhabitants.
-- Utilized a minimal amount of materials (solar panels and plant pots are the roof's structure).
+- Utilize a minimal amount of materials (solar panels and plant pots are the roof's structure).

 ## Creator